RaVeR76/My-Vinyl-Answer/README.md

 Overall I found python not to bad and really enjoyed it.
 Don't get me wrong there were times when I thought why won't you work you piece of chip !
 It should have panned out differently and there were a few times when I got swallowed up in changes and lost my way.
 I just needed to take a step back and trace the code through which I learned through time.
 To be honest, some of the harder python was easiest to conquer and I was like who's the daddy but then again some the easier python twisted my napper and it was like an uppercut from Drago in Rocky 4.
 I know the overall layout could improve and maybe it will in *Version 2* ha ha but I am happy with what I have achieved in the allocated time plus having to learn Python too.
 Maybe I should have used all Bulma components which I have for 95% of it but just the user vinyl collection I left the way it is as I love the look and feel of it.
-All in all, there could be a few upgrades in the future but I am super hapy with the overall outcome of this project.
+All in all, there could be a few upgrades in the future but I am super happy with the overall outcome of this project.
 I hope you like it too !

 ## **Credits**